learn-compsci/webtop/webtopinstall-mac.md

 2. **Start Docker Desktop**: Start Docker Desktop if it is not already running.

 3. **Start the Webtop Container**: For MacOS users, you can start `webtop` using the terminal.
-This requires to navigate to the folder where you unzipped `webtop` and run the start script.
+This requires you to navigate to the folder where you unzipped `webtop` and run some commands.

     - **Open Terminal at the folder**: Open the context menu by ctrl-clicking on the `webtop` folder.
 Select `New Terminal at Folder`.
 This will open a terminal window in the `webtop` folder.
     <br/><img src="images/webtopinstallguide/assets-mac/mac-install-openterminal.png" alt="Open Terminal" width="600">